 Ethnic Brides; Ethnic Weddings

-The United States is truly a “melting pot” of cultures, from African to Asian, German to Greek and more.
+The United States is truly a “melting pot” of cultures, from African to Asian, German to Greek, and more.
 While glimpses of other cultures can be seen in various modes and styles of dress, this is never understood more than during a traditional wedding for cultures other than ethnic weddings.

 For instance, a traditional wedding in America calls for the blushing bride to wear a white dress, symbolizing her purity as she stands at the altar.
 Chinese wedding traditions, however, have the bride in a red dress, symbolizing luck and good fortune.
-The red dress is covered with golden phoenixes, chrysanthemums, and peonies, which represent brides, wealth and good fortune.
-These beautiful weddings are steeped in ancient tradition and rituals.
+The red dress is covered with golden phoenixes, chrysanthemums, and peonies, which represent brides, wealth, and good fortune.
+These beautiful weddings are steeped in ancient traditions and rituals.

 Due to the high number of diverse cultures in Africa, there are many wedding traditions throughout the continent.
 Traditionally, African brides wear gele, iro, iborum and buba, (headpiece, wrap skirt, shawl, blouse).
 Although the color isn’t specified, it is important to the traditions that the fabric of each piece matches.
 In Morroco, the bride’s hands and feet are painted with henna.
 In South Africa, a new fire is lit in the bride and groom’s house, using fire transported from their parents’ homes; thus, the new fire shows the joining of the two families.